Story by Sarah Sabatke and Marianna Moore

 Major: Journalism (strategic communication), senior

 Jennifer Fowler joined Desire to Aspire in the hopes of being able to serve as a role model for younger girls.
 The organization aims to “uplift and empower underprivileged girls” in Columbia through leadership and service.

-She said the organization has shown her the “value of mentorship” and the importance of having someone “in your corner.”
+The organization has shown her the “value of mentorship” and the importance of having someone “in your corner.”

 Fowler credits several women for being in her corner throughout her Mizzou career, including Veronica Newton, a doctoral candidate in sociology; adjunct journalism professor Dianna O’Brien; and Carol Gee, a Mizzou alumna and board member of the Griffith’s Leadership Society.

 “As a woman of color, being recognized during Women’s History Month is particularly important to me,” Fowler says.
 “This month is about reflecting on the work women have done to level an unbalanced playing field and encourages us to look toward what we have to do next.”

 Julia Wopata came to campus a nervous freshman.
 She leaves as the outgoing MSA president with a job at Google.